-- Sampling media, data types and investigation tools, including decisions about which media to sample (soil, sediment, groundwater, soil vapour, air, biota, surface water, etc.) Sampling can be used to determine such things as chemical concentration, physical properties and leachability of eontaminantsmercury, and potential transformations between different mercury forms. - Sampling design - · Sampling and analysis methods and quality assurance plan - 33.
-Sampling should be designed to work towards the objectives of the assessment, which are to determine the contaminants of concern present at the site, establish their distribution within the site and locate hotspots that can lead to unacceptable risk to human health or the environment.
-A sampling strategy is developed on the basis of the information collected and takes into account the conceptual site model to define the sampling pattern (density, number and distribution of sampling points), type of sampling (one stage or multi-stage), type of samples (single or composite); sampling depth and intervals; and the contaminants of interest concern (mercury, methylmercury and/or other mercury compounds).
-When determining the sampling plan, practical considerations are needed such as logistics, transport and preservation of samples, availability of equipment, and cost. - 34.
+- Review of existing data, including identification of real and potential sources, both primary and secondary - Pre-mobilization tasks, including preparation of a health and safety plan and location of utilities and structures that could affect or be affected by detailed investigations (this step is intended to ensure that sampling or investigation activities do not affect the health and safety of workers, bystanders or others) - Sampling media, data types and investigation tools, including decisions about which media to sample (soil, sediment, groundwater, soil vapour, air, biota, surface water, etc.) Sampling can be used to determine such things as chemical concentration, physical properties and leachability of contaminants. - Sampling design - Sampling and analysis methods and quality assurance plan - Identification of the resources to implement the sampling and analysis plan

+33.32.
+Sampling should be designed to work towards the objectives of the assessment, which are to determine the contaminants present at the site, establish their distribution within the site and locate hotspots that may represent the highest risks at a site, can lead to unacceptable risk to human health or the environment.
+A sampling strategy is developed on the basis of the information collected and takes into account the conceptual site model to define the media to be sampled (soil, groundwater and surface water), sampling pattern (density, number and distribution of sampling points), type of sampling (one stage or multi-stage), type of samples (single or composite); sampling depth and intervals; and the contaminants of interest (mercury, methylmercury and/or other mercury compounds).
+When determining the sampling plan, practical considerations are needed such as logistics, transport and preservation of samples, availability of equipment, and cost.

+34.33.
 Some countries have standard sampling and analysis methods for other environmental media.
-There are following ISO standards on sampling for soil and water quality: - ISO 18400-202, Soil quality Sampling Part 202: Preliminary investigations - ISO 18400-104, Soil quality Sampling Part 104: Strategies - ISO 18400-204, Soil quality Sampling Part 204: Guidance on sampling of soil gas - ISO 5667-11, Water quality Sampling Part 11: Guidance on sampling of groundwaters - 35.
-WHO published a survey protocol and standard operating procedures for human biomonitoring for the assessment of pre-natal exposure to mercury (WHO 2019a and 2019b).
+There are following ISO standards on sampling for soil and water quality:

+- ISO 18400-202, Soil quality Sampling Part 202: Preliminary investigations - ISO 18400-104, Soil quality Sampling Part 104: Strategies - ISO 18400-204, Soil quality Sampling Part 204: Guidance on sampling of soil gas - ISO 5667-11, Water quality Sampling Part 11: Guidance on sampling of groundwaters

+35. WHO published a survey protocol and standard operating procedures for human biomonitoring for the assessment of pre-natal exposure to mercury (WHO 2019a and 2019b).